kubernetes-sigs/lws/disaggregatedset/README.md

 ### Service Orchestration

-Services are automatically created for each side when **both** prefill and decode are ready.
+Services are automatically created for each phase when **both** prefill and decode are ready.
 This ensures traffic only flows to fully operational deployments.

 ## Installation